 How Faculty & Staff Can Help

-As a faculty or staff member at UWM, you are in a position to make a difference because you can positively influence students’ decisions about alcohol and other drug use in a variety of ways.
-Read more…
+As a faculty or staff member at UWM, you are in a position to make a difference because you can positively influence students’ decisions about substance use in a variety of ways.

 - Highlight the connection between academic success and substance use in conversations with students.